 When and how will I know if my abstract is accepted?

-On the 21st September 2021 and via email.
-If you have not heard from us by the 23rd September, contact us ASAP at the below email address.
+If you submitted an abstract for an oral presentation, on the 21st September 2021 and via email (if you have not heard from us by the 23rd September, contact us ASAP at the below email address).
+If you have submitted a poster abstract, you will hear from us within 2 days of submission.

 Can I submit more than one abstract where I am first author?